-When available, the fair value of securities sold, not yet purchased and securities sold, not yet purchased - fractional shares is based on quoted prices in active markets.
+When available, the fair value of securities sold, not yet purchased and securities sold, not yet purchased, fractional shares is based on quoted prices in active markets.
 If quoted prices are not available, fair values are obtained from nationally-recognized pricing services, or other model-based valuation techniques such as the present value of cash flows.
 Level 1 securities primarily include U.S treasury notes, and equity securities traded in active markets.
-Level 2 securities primarily include corporate bonds and municipal bonds.
-Level 2 other securities include primarily limited market securities.
+Level 2 securities primarily include corporate bonds, residential mortgage backed securities, commercial mortgage backed securities and asset backed securities.
+Level 2 other securities include unit investment trusts and other equity.